-Pursuant to an advisory agreement dated June 24, 2003, the Adviser will provide the Fund with investment research and advice and furnish the Fund with an investment program consistent with the Fund's investment objectives and policies, subject to the supervision of the Fund's Board.
+Pursuant to an advisory agreement dated November 8, 2004, the Adviser will provide the Fund with investment research and advice and furnish the Fund with an investment program consistent with the Fund's investment objectives and policies, subject to the supervision of the Fund's Board.
 The Adviser will determine which portfolio securities will be purchased or sold, arrange for the placing of orders for the purchase or sale of portfolio securities, select brokers or dealers to place those orders, maintain books and records with respect to the Fund's securities transactions and report to the Board on the Fund's investments and performance.
-Pursuant to a separate administration agreement dated June 24, 2003, the Adviser will provide facilities, equipment and personnel to the Fund as well as certain stockholder, stockholder-related and other services.
+Pursuant to a separate administration agreement dated November 8, 2004, the Adviser will provide facilities, equipment and personnel to the Fund as well as certain stockholder, stockholder-related and other administrative services.

-Day-to-day management of the Fund's portfolio will be the responsibility of a team of fixed-income analysts and portfolio managers led by James C. Kelsoe, Jr., CFA.
+Day-to-day management of the Fund's portfolio will be the responsibility of a team led by James C. Kelsoe, Jr., CFA.
 Mr. Kelsoe joined Morgan Keegan in 1991 and has been in the investment business since 1986.
 He received a B.S. in Finance from the University of Alabama in 1986.
-He also is the portfolio manager for two open-end funds, Regions Morgan Keegan Select High Income Fund and Regions Morgan Keegan Select Intermediate Bond Fund.
+He also is the portfolio manager for three open-end funds, Regions Morgan Keegan Select High Income Fund, Regions Morgan Keegan Select Intermediate Bond Fund and LEADER Short-term Bond Fund, and two closedend funds, RMK High Income Fund, Inc. and RMK Strategic Income Fund, Inc.